IyesGames/iyes_loopless/README.md

 However, here we track states using two resource types:
  - `CurrentState(T)`: the current state you are in
- - `NextState(T)`: insert this (using `Commands`) whenever you want to change state
+ - `NextState(T)`: use this whenever you want to change state

 ### Registering the state type, how to add enter/exit systems

 To "drive" the states, you add a `StateTransitionStage` to your `App`.
 This is a Stage that will take care of performing state transitions and managing `CurrentState<T>`.
-It being a separate stage allows you to control at what point in your App state transitions happen.
+It being a separate stage allows you to control at what point in your App the transitions happen.

 You can add child stages to it, to run when entering or exiting different states.
 This is how you specify your "on enter/exit" systems.
 They are optional, you don't need them for every state value.

-When the transition stage runs, it will check if a `NextState` resource exists.
-If yes, it will remove it.
-If it contains a different value from the one in `CurrentState`, a transition will be performed:
+When the transition stage runs, it will use change detection to check if the `NextState` resource has been changed.
+If yes, a transition will be performed:
  - run the "exit stage" (if any) for the current state
  - change the value of `CurrentState`
  - run the "enter stage" (if any) for the next state

+The `StateTransitionStage` will ensure that both the `CurrentState` and `NextState` resources exist.
+It will insert them on first run, and re-insert them later if they are missing for whatever reason.

 ### Triggering a Transition

-Please do not manually insert or remove `CurrentState<T>`.
-It should be managed entirely by `StateTransitionStage`.
-It will insert it when it first runs.

-If you want to perform a state transition, simply insert a `NextState<T>`.
+If you want to perform a state transition, simply change `NextState<T>`.
+You can either mutate the value directly, or re-insert a new resource (using `Commands` or direct world access).
+Either will work.

-If you mutate `CurrentState<T>`, you will effectively force a transition without running the exit/enter systems (you probably don't want to do this).
+If you mutate `CurrentState<T>` directly, you will effectively bypass the transition mechanism.
+You will change the "active state" without running the exit/enter systems (you probably don't want to do this).
+Normally, you shouldn't do this.
+Let the transition stage manage its value.

-Multiple state transitions can be performed in a single frame, if you insert a new instance of `NextState` from within an exit/enter stage.
+Multiple state transitions can be performed in a single frame, if you change `NextState<T>` from within an exit/enter system.

 ### Update systems